-UW graduates can get a 2 or 3-year visa to this country — even with no job offer in hand
+UW graduates can get a 2- or 3-year visa to this country — even with no job offer in hand

 Hey Huskies!
 If you’ve dreamed of moving abroad but were stymied by the pesky need to have a job secured before you arrive in a new country, the U.K. has an option for you.

-The U.K. has an immigration program for what it calls “High Potential Individuals” that allows people who’ve graduated from one of the world’s 50 best universities within the last five years to get a two- or three-year visa — and you don’t need a job offer in hand.
+The U.K. has an immigration program for what it calls “High Potential Individuals” that allows people who’ve graduated from the world’s 50 best universities within the last five years to get a two- or three-year visa — and you don’t need a job offer in hand.

 In addition to the University of Washington, the list includes Harvard, University of British Columbia, California Institute of Technology, University of Texas at Austin, Peking University, McGill and UniversityPolytechnique Fédérale de Lausanne.